 Peppers are one of the best vegetables you can grow yourself — they are relatively easy to grow, full of nutrition, and versatile in dishes.
 Still, there is plenty to understand about getting the best harvest possible.
-One of the critical factors to making the most out of your pepper harvest is to make sure that they have enough room to grow and flourish, regardless of what your planting situation is.
+One of the critical factors for growing peppers is to make sure that they have enough room to grow and flourish, regardless of what your planting situation is.
 So, how much space do pepper plants need?
+Let’s review.

 - How many pepper plants per square foot?

 - How many pepper plants per 5-gallon container, pot, or bucket?

 - How many pepper plants in a 4×4 raised bed?

 - What happens if peppers are planted too close together?

 - What should you do if pepper plants are too crowded?

 - What happens if you put too many seeds in a hole?